Children and young people have healthy teeth

 Filed in News

-Efforts in child and adolescent dental care is now bearing fruit, and new figures from the Health Protection Agency show that dental health is getting better and better with the country's children and youth.
-The new figures show that all three of the ten 18-year-old has never felt the dentist's drill into a tooth.
-In 1990, one out of every ten 18-year-old who had never experienced tooth decay, which required treatment with boron.
+The efforts of the children and ungdomstandplejen are now bearing fruit, and new figures from the Danish Health and medicines authority shows that the tandsundheden getting better and better for the country's children and young people.
+The new figures show that around three out of ten 18-year-old never felt the dentist's drill in a tooth.
+In 1990 it was one out of every ten 18-year-old who had never had the holes in the teeth that required treatment with boron.

-Among the 18-year-olds who have been treated tooth decay, most have only been put fillings in up to four tooth surfaces.
-Again, there is a marked improvement compared to 1990.
+Among the 18-year-old, who has been treated holes in the teeth, most people only put fillings in up to four tooth surfaces.
+Also we are talking here about a significant improvement in comparison to 1990.

-For the 15-year-old, it is possible to follow the evolution dating back to 1980/81.
-Back then, the 15-year average of 13.2 fillings in tooth surfaces.
-The new figures from the Health Protection Agency show that the corresponding figures in 2009 is 2.33.
+For the 15-year-old is it possible to follow the development all the way back to 1980/81.
+At that time they had a 15-year-olds in the average fillings in 13,2 tooth surfaces.
+The new figures from the Danish Health and medicines authority shows that the equivalent figure measured in 2009 is 2,33.

 Billede af børn med tandbørster

-Three out of ten children have never been bored in his teeth
+Three out of ten children have never been drilled in his teeth

-Compiled by region is dental health among children and adolescents most in the Capital Region, followed by Region Zealand and NSW.
-Region North and Region South Denmark occupies the fourth and fifth place.
+Measured on the regions is tandsundheden among children and young people in the Capital Region followed by the Region of Zealand and Region Midtjylland.
+The north denmark Region and Region southern denmark are respectively fourth and fifth place.

-Dental Association President Susanne Andersen welcomes the positive developments, but warn against downgrade the efforts of child and adolescent dental care.
+Tandlægeforeningens president Susanne Andersen welcomes the positive development, but warns at the same time to downgrade the efforts of the children and ungdomstandplejen.

-- I have no doubt that the major prevention efforts in child and adolescent dental care have contributed to children and young people as healthy teeth today.
-But although the average figures are impressive, there is unfortunately still children who have many cavities.
-And then we got a new dental health problem: syreskader on tooth enamel due to the increasing consumption of cola and other soft drinks, says Susanne Andersen.
+– I have no doubt that the major prevention effort in the development of children and ungdomstandplejen have contributed to the fact that children and young people have such healthy teeth in a day.
+But even if the average figures are good, there are unfortunately still children, who have many gaps in the teeth.
+And then we got new tandsundhedsproblem, namely, acid injuries of the tooth enamel as a result of the ever greater consumption of cola and other soft drinks, says Susanne Andersen.

-According to dentists President has some kids need to get to the dentist very often, while there are also children with healthy teeth and gums that their dentist is estimated to only having to have a check up every 1-2 years.
+According to tandlægernes president has some children use to get to the dentist very often, while children with healthy teeth and gums, by their dentist, are assessed to have a check-up with 1-2 year intervals.

-- Efforts are now much more targeted and individualized than when sought for all every six months, says Susanne Andersen.
+Efforts are now much more targeted and customized than back when you called all of every sixth month, says Susanne Andersen.

 Filed in Complaints